 - If I desire, or am required, to make a change in my career I could, or would be interested

-Tips: This is a great questions to add to your goal statements above.
+Tips: This is a great question to add to your goal statements above.
 This list is something that should remain fluid and evolve over time with your career.

 Careers are both created and discovered.
 Just as we might desire or be required to change our careers, we also may be presented with unexpected chance opportunities.

-Construction careers therefore requires use to be bale to make decisions.
-There are many way to make decisions, but some tried and true ways to analyze our options are:
+Constructing careers therefore requires you to be abe to make decisions.
+There are many ways to make decisions, but some tried and true ways to analyze our options are: